The Wheaton Blog

 Straps and Shoulder Dollies

-Straps and shoulder dollies can help you lift large, bulky items like safes, refrigerators, and couches.
-Straps allow you to use some of the strongest muscles in your body without putting too much strain on parts of your body like your back.
+Straps and shoulder dollies make for a two-person system to help you lift large, bulky items like safes, refrigerators and couches.
+Standard straps tie into harnesses to prevent putting too much strain on your back as you lift.

 5. Have a Plan

-Before moving any furniture, make a plan in advance.
-Will any furniture be left behind in your old home?
+Are you leaving behind any furniture in your old home?
 Label these items clearly so no one will accidentally move them into the truck.
 Do you know where your furniture will be placed in your new home?
-Draw a floor plan to show the furniture layout you’d like to see after your move.
+Draw a floor plan to show the furniture layout you’d like to see after the move.

-Distribute copies of your furniture layout to everyone who is helping you move so they’ll know where to put your furniture when they arrive at your new home.
+Distribute copies of your furniture layout to everyone who is helping you move so they’ll know where to put your furniture when they arrive at the new house.
+Wheaton also has storage services if you need some time to settle in before you haul in the furniture.

 6. Make Accommodations for Weather

-Bad weather (especially precipitation like rain and snow) can do damage to your furniture.
-If you’re expecting weather on the day you move, have tarps on hand to prevent your furniture from getting wet outside.
+Bad weather (especially rain and snow) can do damage to your furniture.
+If you’re expecting cloudy skies on moving day, have tarps on hand to prevent your furniture from getting wet outside.
+This is especially important for moving leather furniture during winter.

 Keep spare towels accessible to wipe off furniture that does get wet.
-If possible, plan to move your furniture out through the garage and back your truck up to the garage door to limit your furniture’s exposure to the elements.
+To limit your furniture’s exposure to the elements, ask your movers to back the truck up to the garage door and plan to move furniture out through the garage.

-Some items are just too big for the doorway.
+Some items are just too big for the average doorway.
 If you can’t quite get something to fit through the door, remove the door stop from the doorway to give yourself half an inch or more, which may be all you need to get your furniture through.
+For even more leeway, take the door off its hinges (just remember to put it back!).

 8. Clear a Path

-Get everything out of the way before you try to move a large, bulky piece of furniture.
+Get everything out of the way before you try to move a large, bulky piece of furniture through the house.
 A clear path can help you avoid accidents and make the process of moving furniture more efficient.
+It may also be helpful to work room by room, clearing out the biggest furniture before tackling the rest of the boxes.

 9. Get Help

-The best thing you can do when moving a lot of furniture is to get help from people who are strong, sturdy and physically able.
-If you’re planning to have friends help you, tell them about the types of furniture they’ll be moving before they arrive.
-This will help them gauge how much of a help they’ll be during your relocation.
+The best thing you can do when moving a lot of furniture is to get help from people who are strong, sturdy and physically able—like our moving team at Wheaton World Wide Moving.
+But if you’re planning to have friends help you, tell them about the types of furniture they’ll be moving before they arrive.
+This will help them gauge how much of a help they’ll be during your relocation, and ensure you don’t have to learn how to move heavy furniture by yourself.

-The best way to ensure that your furniture will arrive at its destination safe and sound is to hire movers.
-A good moving company will have all the tools needed to move your furniture from one place to another.
-For more information about how you can move your furniture, contact Wheaton World Wide Moving.
-We’ll be happy to answer your questions.
+The best way to ensure that your furniture will arrive at its destination safe and sound is to hire full-service movers.
+A good moving company will have all the tools needed to move your furniture from one place to another without risking damage.
+At Wheaton, we have decades of experience handling moves with care, and we’re always guided by our commitment to quality assurance.

 Share This Post